-Parent article: System Installation, Licensing & Management
+Parent page: Installation, Licensing & Management

 Installation of Altium Designer is both intuitive and fast, courtesy of the Altium Designer Installer.
-This wizard-based installer streamlines the initial installation process, while letting you choose the initial 'flavor' of the installation, in terms of installed functionality.
+This wizard-based installer streamlines the initial installation process while letting you choose the initial 'flavor' of the installation, in terms of installed functionality.

 Obtaining the Online Installer